DrazorV/Keystone/README.md

 ## About me 🤷
 My name is Vagelis, I am 21 years old, borned and raised in Greece.<br/>
 The reason I started this project is that there is not any bot out there with all the cool features for free.<br/>
-⬇️You can join our discord server(where is test the bot) by clicking on the image below⬇️
+⬇️You can join our discord server(where I test the bot) by clicking on the image below⬇️
 <br/>
 <br/>
 <a href="http://discord.gg/bMJb4kg"><img src="https://i.imgur.com/OUvlR93.png"></a>